owl-lisp/owl/doc/manual.md

 If you try to import a library which is not currently loaded, say `(my test)`, Owl would try to look for library definition from the file "my/test.scm".
-If it is available and contains definition of a libary called `(my test)`, it will be loaded and added to your repl.
+If it is available and contains definition of a library called `(my test)`, it will be loaded and added to your REPL.

 You can get a listing of the currently loaded libraries with `,libraries` command.
 Many of them are mainly needed for the implementation of the underlying system.
 Some of the likely useful ones are documented below.